 We heavily rely on expert knowledge to deal with today’s risks.
 In the process, we have separated ourselves from our subjective reality in favour of various mathematical operations, technological advancements in medicine, pharmaceuticals, and governmental recommendations.

-But as Beck points out, the more we rely on scientific knowledge, the more likely we will become disconnected from actuality.
-A modern risk of COVID-19 would transmit disease and frequently result in fatalities for people.
+However, as Beck points out, the more we rely on scientific knowledge, the more likely we are to become disconnected from reality.
+A modern risk of COVID-19 would transmit the disease and frequently result in fatalities for people.

-With a lack of masks, ventilators, oxygen supplies, and personal protective equipment kits, among many other things, society was unavoidably experiencing a health crisis.
+With a shortage of masks, ventilators, oxygen supplies, and personal protective equipment kits, among other essentials, society was unavoidably experiencing a health crisis.
 Against this backdrop, social media, an invention of modernisation, has created a risk society.

 Social media virtually connects people across space and time.
 These virtual sites are among the most widely used sources of information globally.
-They help communicate with near and dear ones about the threats of risk (González-Padilla and Tortolero-Blanco 2020: 120).
+They help communicate with near and dear ones about the risks (Gonzรกlez-Padilla and Tortolero-Blanco 2020: 120).

 While social media was beneficial in spreading information, it was also detrimental in spreading too much (unverified and often erroneous) information.
-Using the discourse analysis method, this paper makes a case for four ways the risk society was formed on Twitter in the backdrop of COVID-19.
+Using the discourse analysis method, this paper presents a case for four ways in which the risk society was formed on Twitter in the context of COVID-19.

-Here we discuss risk society as disseminating information, combating misinformation, and creating solidarities through Twitter.
+Here, we discuss risk society as it disseminates information, combats misinformation, and fosters solidarity through Twitter.

 Risk Society as a Site for Disseminating Information

-As mentioned, social media platforms played a significant role in the COVID-19 pandemic regarding information dissemination.
+As mentioned, social media platforms played a significant role in disseminating information during the COVID-19 pandemic.
 Never before has it been so simple and pervasive to broadcast information about pandemics and raise public awareness of them.
 Such virtual networking sites can enable society to quickly and responsively disseminate information about the coronavirus disease risk.

-This includes sharing information about relevant scientific findings, diagnostic and treatment behaviours of patients, and various new mechanisms to deal with covid-related care.
-During the peak of the COVID-19 pandemic, there was chaos in the healthcare system with shortages in ventilators, PPE kits, tablets, and hospital beds.
+This includes sharing information about relevant scientific findings, diagnostic and treatment behaviours of patients, and various new mechanisms to deal with COVID-related care.
+During the peak of the COVID-19 pandemic, the healthcare system experienced chaos, with shortages of ventilators, PPE kits, tablets, and hospital beds.

 People came together to help each other through Twitter communities.
-The people created groups to share information about vaccine slots, hospital beds, and oxygen cylinders.
-Twitter also enabled people to share home remedies surrounding COVID-19, which were people’s lived experiences and knowledge.
+People created groups to share information about available vaccine slots, hospital beds, and oxygen cylinders.
+Twitter also enabled people to share home remedies related to COVID-19, which reflected their lived experiences and knowledge.

-For instance, ayurvedic products became a source of immunity-boosting tools in households in several parts of India (Deccan Herald 2020).
-However, there is no scientific evidence for ayurvedic treatment for COVID-19.
-This is a classic case of reflexive modernity, resistance to healthcare professionals’ power/knowledge nexus.
+For instance, Ayurvedic products have become a source of immunity-boosting tools in households in several parts of India (Deccan Herald, 2020).
+However, there is no scientific evidence to support the use of Ayurvedic treatment for COVID-19.
+This is a classic case of reflexive modernity, characterised by resistance to the nexus of power/knowledge among healthcare professionals.

-Risk society as a tool for disseminating information around the pandemic enabled people to access shared realities surrounding the precarity of COVID-19.
+Risk society, as a tool for disseminating information around the pandemic, enabled people to access shared realities surrounding the precarity of COVID-19.
 It was also a place for governments to share information surrounding appropriate pandemic behaviour.
-Risk society on Twitter was formed to disseminate shared knowledge that was not captured in the laboratory but from lived experiences of individuals.
+Risk society on Twitter was formed to disseminate shared knowledge that was not captured in the laboratory but from the lived experiences of individuals.

-People could discuss the threat of not following the social distancing norms and causing spread through reckless behaviour.
+People could discuss the threat of not following social distancing norms and causing the spread of the virus through reckless behaviour.
 This behaviour was moderated and regulated via Twitter discussions.
 For instance, if someone were to have the COVID-19 virus, they would share the information via Twitter to inform their connections.

 Additionally, they would ask their contacts to isolate themselves.
 This mechanism was the easiest way for people to control the spread of the virus.
 In other instances, we find that the people would share information about tablets, hospital beds, norms of behaviour at hospitals, and blood donation information.

-This rapid dissemination of information was impossible without forming a risk society through Twitter.
-However, with the rapid dissemination of information, people couldn’t check what was to be trusted and what was not to be trusted.
-This rapid increase in the amount of information being shared daily needs to be filtered.
-This paper notes that a risk society formed—but this time to combat misinformation.
+This rapid dissemination of information was made possible by forming a risk society through Twitter.
+However, with the rapid dissemination of information, people couldnโt check what was trustworthy and what was not.
+This rapid increase in the amount of information being shared daily requires filtering.
+This paper notes that a risk society has formed, but this time to combat misinformation.

 Risk Society as Combating Misinformation

 The COVID-19 pandemic presented a significant challenge to the current scientific understanding of diseases.
 It caused panic among the masses.
 Additionally, it allowed individuals to spread false and misleading information regarding the virus.
-This phenomenon has been connoted by “infodemic”—a reference to the trove of information that one had to tread through daily regarding the pandemic.
+This phenomenon has been referred to as an โinfodemicโ, a term that describes the vast amount of information one must wade through daily regarding the pandemic.

 It caused the emergence of conspiracy theories, rhetoric, rumours, otherisation and xenophobic tendencies.
-These aftereffects of the infodemic had caused a significant risk of harm to society.
+These aftereffects of the infodemic pose a significant risk to society.
 As Twitter highlights, such information may include,

 [C]ontent that may mislead people about the nature of the COVID-19 virus; the efficacy and/or safety of preventive measures, treatments, or other precautions to mitigate or treat the disease; official regulations, restrictions, or exemptions pertaining to health advisories; or prevalence of the virus or risk of information or death associated with COVID-19.